sirkotal/roundtable-hold/README.md

 # Roundtable Hold

-A website for Elden Ring info.
+A personal website for Elden Ring info.
+Also being used as Ruby (on Rails) practice.

-# README
+# Info

+To launch the Puma web server, run ```bin/rails server``` and access *http://localhost:3000*.

 This README would normally document whatever steps are necessary to get the application up and running.